4.2 Form and Content of Pro Forma Financial Information

 cash flows and statements of shareholders’ equity.
 Pro forma financial

-statements should generally be presented in columnar form, with separate columns
+information should generally be presented in columnar form, with separate

-for historical financial information, pro forma adjustments, and pro forma
+columns for historical financial information, pro forma adjustments, and pro

 4.2.1.1 Introductory Paragraph